-Knowing the clock is running can have a powerful effect on our productivity – helping us lock focus as we feel directly accountable for each passing moment.
-But the benefits of using a productivity timer go well beyond that: helping us document and understand our progress, provide intrinsic motivation to push harder, and add protective against burnout.
-So what are the best productivity timers to help get you there?
+Knowing the clock is running can have a powerful effect on our productivity—serving to lock our focus as we feel directly accountable for each passing moment.
+But the benefits of using a productivity timer go well beyond that: they help us document and understand our progress, provide intrinsic motivation to push harder, and can even protect us against burnout.
+We take a look at the best productivity timers to help get you there.

 Whatever your preferred time management technique, productivity timers are an invaluable tool for helping you stick to them and check your efforts are actually paying off.
 They provide simple structure and pressure to help us complete tasks in less time.
-But a good productivity timer can also provide a wealth of insight into how you work, helping you refine and improve your processes to become more effective.
+People who practice time blocking and deep working couldn't be without them.
+Yet a good productivity timer can also provide a wealth of insight into how you work, helping you refine and improve your processes to become more effective.

 Among other benefits, a good productivity timer can help you:

 Of course, not all productivity timers are able to provide all of these benefits.
 Finding the right timer will depend on how you structure your time, what level of insight and control you’re after, and what you want to gain from productivity tracking.

 While offering just a snapshot of the productivity timer market, these best-in-class examples showcase the range of different approaches and levels of sophistication out there.

 The Pomodoro Technique is a highly popular approach to time management, praised for its instant accessibility.
 It’s ideal for those who are completely unsure of how to structure their time or struggle to focus.
 The premise is simple: set yourself 25 minutes to crack on with a task, followed by a five-minute break—and repeat.
 Using small, manageable chunks of time, you can trick yourself into staying focused for long stretches.